 The monthly ad also contains items that are not free after ECB's but have the potential to be free when combined with coupons.

-Next week I will share some great tips about how to get the most out of your coupons, where to find coupons, and how to plan your CVS shopping trips so that everything goes as smoothly as possible in the store.
+In the next part of this series, I will share some great tips about how to get the most out of your coupons, where to find coupons, and how to plan your CVS shopping trips so that everything goes as smoothly as possible in the store.